aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 }
 ```

-This will setup users, load mock flight data, start gatling, consolidate the report to S3 bucket
+This will setup users, load mock flight data, start gatling, consolidate the report to **loadtest** S3 bucket

 <details>
 <summary><strong>Expand you want to run the individual steps manually:</strong></summary><p>